Chemistry Of Life

 Summary

 Water's biological importance stems from its molecular polarity.
-The polar covalent bonds between oxygen and hydrogen create partial charges that enable hydrogen bonding between water molecules and between water and other polar substances.
+Because oxygen is more electronegative than hydrogen, the shared electrons in each polar covalent O–H bond are pulled toward oxygen, giving oxygen a partial negative charge (δ–) and each hydrogen a partial positive charge (δ+).
+These partial charges enable hydrogen bonding between water molecules and between water and other polar substances.

 Thermal Properties